 The Corporation's employees have historically participated in the Employees Retirement System (ERS) of the Commonwealth of Puerto Rico.
-However, the Corporation is not required to the recognition of a pension liability because the entity does not have retired employees.
-Also, the Corporation is not required to make payments to the Retirement System Administration related to the Pay-Go-Reform.
+As of June 30, 2022 no pension liability is recognized since the Corporation does not have retired employees in the Commonwealth retirement system.
+Therefore, no payments of the Pay Go pension reform was required by the Retirement System Administration to the Corporation for the year then ended.